What you need to know if you’re buying school uniform for the first time

 - Velcro fastening/riptape collar shirts – No fiddly top button to negotiate.
 Marks and Spencer do velcro instead of a top button on shirts for children up to the age of 8

-- Two pairs of trousers or two pinafores is enough for the week – Girls will need a couple more summer dresses for the Summer term (they show up dirt more!)
+- Two pairs of trousers or two pinafores is enough for the week – However, I’ve found that my girls need four summer dresses for the Summer term (they show up dirt more!)

 - Invest in heavier duty sturdy school shoes – The far cheaper supermarket ones are very appealing, but they don’t last.
 They are however a good stopgap if your child has a sudden growth spurt and needs another pair but the timing is wrong for buying the ‘main’ pair.
 Startrite are a really good fit and very durable.